Policy Title: Photography and Videography in UW Animal Use Areas

 - When performed by an authorized PI or designee for the purpose of recording instructional activities covered by an IACUC-approved protocol;

-- When performed by personnel authorized by research animal veterinary staff when required to assist in clinical diagnosis of disease;
+- When performed by personnel authorized by research animal veterinary staff when required to assist in clinical management of disease;

 - When performed by authorized personnel when required to document condition of facilities, or compliance or animal handling issues at the direction of University officials, IACUCs, veterinarians, or representatives of federal agencies;

 - When reporting concerns related to animal welfare under UW-Madison Animal Program policy 2003-017.
 Concerns must be reported within 24 hours of the image being captured;

 - When authorized by the PI for teaching or outreach;